vnvasquez/paper-genedrivesoftware/README.md

 HSL is the linear solver used in this work.
 Obtain a license and download `HSL_jll.jl` from https://licences.stfc.ac.uk/product/julia-hsl.
 Get the openblas version.

 After downloading HSL_jll, extract the content into the subfolder `packages` of this repository.
-You should then have a folder named `HSL_jll.jl-2023.5.26` in the `packages` folder.
+You should then have a folder named `HSL_jll.jl-year.month.day` in the `packages` folder.
 As a final step, you should rename that folder to `HSL_jll`.

 ## Running the replication script